nordlow/compiler-benchmark/README.md

 Benchmarks compilation speeds of different combinations of languages and compilers, currently C, C++, D, Go, Rust, V, Zig and Julia.

+Note that Julia's JIT-compiler is very memory hungry.
+A maximum recommended `function-count` for Julia is 5000.

+## Sample run

 Just run as, for instance,

     ./benchmark --function-count=10000 --run-count=5